dlindahl/omniauth-cas/README.md

 [releases]: https://github.com/tduehr/omniauth-cas3/releases

 This is a OmniAuth 1.0 compatible port of the previously available [OmniAuth CAS strategy][old_omniauth_cas] that was bundled with OmniAuth 0.3.
-This strategy haas also been updated for CAS protocol version 3.0 and patched to deal with namespace issues.
+This strategy has also been updated for CAS protocol version 3.0 and patched to deal with namespace issues.

 * [View the documentation][document_up]
 * [Changelog][releases]